 We arranged the grouped knockout profiles into a traditional fitness landscape representation, which allowed a detailed evaluation of transporter knockout effects in many genetic backgrounds (Fig. 3A).
 We first verified that these fitness landscapes could capture a previously-known surprising multi-knockout effect mediating benomyl resistance.
 Specifically, we investigated the previously-reported SNQ2-mediated benomyl sensitivity, and ‘compensatory activation’ of Snq2 when PDR5 and/or YOR1 are disrupted27.
 We confidently recapitulated the snq2∆ sensitivity (Fig. 3A, p < XX; Wilcoxon rank sum test), and consistent with compensatory activation, we found the pdr5∆ strains to exhibit increased resistance compared to the wild type (p < XX), and the pdr5∆yor1∆ strain to exhibit increased resistance compared to the pdr5∆ strain in turn (p < XX, Fig. 3A).
 Surprisingly, yor1∆ by itself did not exhibit increased resistance compared to the wildtype (p < XX, Fig. 3A).

 We explored surprising genetic relationships under all tested drugs.
 In the most straightforward cases, sensitive multi-knockout groups were found where removal of a subset of the underlying genes had much less apparent effects.
 These cases are illustrated, for example, by the snq2∆pdr5∆ group under camptothecin (Fig. S8), and by the snq2∆pdr5∆ybt1∆ and snq2∆pdr5∆yor1∆ groups under mitoxantrone (Fig. 3A, S8).
 Broadly, these sensitivity patterns suggest that multiple transporters are able efflux a given drug, conferring redundancy when overall resistance is measured.
 In several other cases, the fitness landscapes involved complex multi-knockout patterns mediating both drug resistance and sensitivity.
 In many compounds, multiple paths led to ‘peaks’ conferring more resistance than the wild type state (Fig. S8).
 Under fluconazole, ketoconazole, and itraconazole, a quadruple deletion – snq2∆ybt1∆ycf1∆yor1∆ – led to resistance, whereas pdr5∆snq2∆ybt1∆ycf1∆yor1∆ was comparably as sensitive as the pdr5∆ group (Fig. 3A, S8).
 Furthermore, combinations of one or two knockouts within these four genes resulted in suble or absent effects.
 These findings extend a previously-reported compensatory activation of PDR527, but suggest that the effect is more apparent with further knockouts in YCF1 and YBT1 in addition to SNQ2 and PDR5.
-Because each group contains a heterogeneous population of individuals with additional background knockouts, we could further visualize the underlying distribution within each group.
-In the context of fluconazole resistance (Fig. 3B), this revealed that variance in resistance within the pdr5∆ groups is much less than groups containing PDR5 (e.g. σwt2=0.024 MATa,0.017 MATα; σpdr5∆2=0.009, 0.003; p = 2.8e-07, 2.5e-26, Bartlett Test).
-The lack of variability in the pdr5∆ groups may be explained by their unconditionally high fluconazole sensitivity, whereas the variability in the PDR5 groups may reflect more complex unidentified ABC transporter knockout effects in these genetic backgrounds.
+Because each group contains a heterogeneous population of individuals with additional background knockouts, we can further visualize the underlying distribution within each group (Fig. 3B).
+This revealed apparently differing variability in fluconazole resistance between different genotypes, which may reflect more complex unidentified ABC transporter knockout effects in these genetic backgrounds.